leyhline/Lagrange/_drafts/creating-a-vagrant-base-box.md

     <figcaption>For Fedora, you need 1024 MB RAM at minimum.</figcaption>
 </figure>

-Use the `qcow2` storage file you created above.
+For storage, we'll be using the `qcow2` image file we created above.

 <figure>
     <img src="{{ site.baseurl }}/assets/{{ page.slug }}/1-4-storage.png" alt="Step 4: Select the storage image">